 Outdoor public pool

 If you're looking for a quick dip to cool off, the Centre Sportif Richard Bozon has a 50m outdoor swimming pool with slides, kiddy pool, and plenty of space to lie around and sunbathe.
-The outdoor pool opened on June 22nd and will close on September 8th, just in time for the hottest months of the year.
+The outdoor pool was recently renovated and reopened, just in time for the hottest months of the year.

 Aiguille du Midi

 To escape the heat, go high.
 There's no hiding from the sun up there but higher altitudes mean lower temperatures, and you could do worse than a trip to one of the most visited tourist attractions in the Alps.

 The Aiguille du Midi is the highest point that can be accessed by cable car in the Chamonix Valley.
 The station stands at 3,842m and is situated directly across from Mont Blanc.
 This is the closest most non-climbers can get to Mont Blanc and offers unrivalled views of the massif, the glaciers and the Chamonix Valley, not to mention a large chunk of the Alps and surrounding countries.
 Temperatures up here rarely go over 5ºC-10ºC, even in the middle of a heatwave.

 If you're willing to travel a little further down the valley, Lac Passy is a fantastic place to swim, fish, or just hang out and cool off in the shade.